Managing Benefits ® 3rd edition combined Foundation and Practitioner course bundle

 Overview

-The Managing Benefits Combined course blends our Foundation course and Practitioner seminar.
+The Managing Benefits Combined bundle blends our Foundation and Practitioner courses.

 The purpose of the Foundation qualification is to confirm that a candidate has sufficient knowledge and understanding of the Managing Benefits guidance to be able to work effectively with, or as a member of, a portfolio, programme or project management team charged with realizing the benefits of a change initiative.